qgoossens-craft/testbot-chronicles-final/src/content/blog/How to install claude-code on Windows.md

 > **Thought**
 >
-> Anthropic released a significant update allowing Windows users to bypass the Linux sub-machine (WSL) setup entirely.
+> Anthropic released a significant update allowing Windows users to bypass the Linux submachine (WSL) setup entirely.
 This makes Claude Code accessible to everyone, regardless of technical expertise!

 Previously, Windows users needed to:
 - Install and configure WSL